 The better choice is to turn to asphalt if you are having some common problems with your gravel driveway.

-Asphalt vs Gravel Driveways
+Pros and Cons of Asphalt and Gravel Driveways

 Even if you choose to pave asphalt over gravel driveways, it is important to know what the two materials feature.
 When considering which sort of material to use when carrying out a driveway installation, there are several variables to consider.